ArnaudGay/ArnaudGay/README.md

 ---

 ## 🌟 About Me
-- 🚀 **Currently exploring:** [What you're learning, e.g., "JavaScript and the wonders of React"]
+- 🚀 **Currently exploring:** Node.js with Anthony Alicea and Three.js with Bruno Simon
-- 🧩 **Always curious about:** [Topic or technology, e.g., "AI, machine learning, and how tech shapes our world"]
+- 🧩 **Always curious about:** new inventions that can enhance human potential
-- 🌱 **Goal for this year:** Build my first [specific goal, e.g., "open-source project" or "mobile app"]
+- 🌱 **Goal for this year:** Build my first portfolio
 - 📚 **Learning style:** Tea or chocolat, code, repeat! ☕💻
 - 🎨 **Fun fact:** [Something quirky, like "I can solve a Rubik's cube in under a minute!" or "I have a playlist for debugging sessions"]